Nickwang3/Big-League-Prophet/README.md

 # machineLearningBaseball

 scraper files are individualy run to scrape salary data and players statistics.
 These programs save files in the corresponding directories.

-csv_stats_reader file contains methods for framing and retrieving data from these csv files
+csv_stats_reader.py file contains methods for framing and retrieving data from these csv files

+run csv_stats_reader.py to update all statistics and salary data (takes approximately 15 minutes)

-to run the program, run dataWeighting.py
+to run the program, run salaryPredictor.py

-the program will gather a random 20 players and display their WAR from the year before signing their contract and the total value of the contract that they signed
+the program will ask you to enter a player's WAR (wins above replacement) from a full season and it will predict an annual salary value for that player

 SOURCES FOR DATA: